-As the recent floods and persistent droughts in different parts of the county have made abundantly clear, the climate crisis is not a future event.
-It is with us today and is set to worse should we not act with urgency and determination.
-SECTION27 therefore welcomed the opportunity to make submissions on the Climate Change Bill.
+28 June 2022 – The recent floods and persistent droughts in different parts of the county have made it abundantly clear; the climate crisis is not a future event.
+It is with us today and is set to be worse should we not act with urgency and determination.
+SECTION27, therefore, welcomed the opportunity to make submissions on the Climate Change Bill.

 The submissions focus on the human rights impact of the climate crisis and the State’s corresponding constitutional obligations.
-Our submissions are widely supported and we have received endorsements from over 15 organisations across various sectors in civil society.
+Our submissions are widely supported, and we have received endorsements from over 15 organisations across various sectors in civil society.

-Read our full submissions here:
+Read our full submissions below.